 To know exactly which documents you will need for a name change on your car registration, you must look at your state’s requirements.
 READ MORE

 Renewing your car registration is equally as important.
 Driving with an expired registration can lead to similar penalties as not having one.
-As such, it is vital that you stay on top of your registration’s expiration date and take the appropriate measures to renew it.
+Therefore, be sure to stay on top of your registration’s expiration date and take the appropriate measures to renew it.
 READ MORE

 Insurance Requirements for Registration